jogjech/xchoice-web/README.md

 ## Introduction

-X-Choice is a survey platform which can allow users to publish surveys quickly.
+[X-Choice](https://xchoice.vercel.app) is a survey platform which can allow users to publish surveys quickly.

+This package is the main package with  project high-level details.
+For the bankend API design and DB design, please visit [xchoice-server](https://github.com/kevinwchn/xchoice-server).

 ## Tech stack

-### Front-end

 - React.js
 - Next.js
 - TypeScript
 - Ant Design
 - Jest & Enzyme

-### Back-end

-- Java
-- Spring & SpringBoot
-- JUnit 5
+- Prettier
-- Mockito
+- Eslint
-- MySQL
+- Auth0

+## Prod deployment

+This website is hosted on [Vercel](http://vercel.com/), which is a platform made for Next.js.
+The public URL for this website is https://xchoice.vercel.app.

+Vercel tracks this github repo and deploys automatically when there are updates on main branch.

 ## Local development